wowe/blog/README.md

 2. Learning the Create Controller in Rails
     a.  create - save record into database using the Create method
     b.  all method of controller's posts are saved in app/controllers/posts_controller.rb

+3. Learning the Read method's Rails
+    a.  there are 2 function:
+        1. Display 1 record of database(/posts/id) - via show method
+        2. Display all records of database - /posts - via index method